roboticslab-uc3m/developer-manual/best-practices.md

 ### How should I name files and folders I commit?
 * Re-use existing folders when this makes senses, create new folders only if required.
+* Re-use existing files when this makes senses, DON'T ADD DIGITS to filenames as a hint of a specific version, iteration step, etc. - version control is for this.
+Additionally, AVOID DUPLICATES of existing files: code and documentation can and should be reused ([don't repeat yourself (DRY)](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)).
 * Use concise and explanatory names for your files and folders.
 * Files in `/doc` should be named using _kebab-case_.
 * For C/C++ and CMake files, see specific respective conventions, below.